Flank/flank-dashboard/docs/09_firebase_deployment.md

 ## Before you begin

-You should have installed before you start:
+Before you start, you should have the following installed:

 1. [Flutter](https://flutter.dev/docs/get-started/install) v1.15.3.
 2. [npm](https://www.npmjs.com/get-npm).

-## Creating new Firebase project.
+## Creating a new Firebase project.

-1. Go to [Firebase Console](https://console.firebase.google.com/), login if needed, and tap on the `Add project`.
+1. Go to [Firebase Console](https://console.firebase.google.com/), login if needed, and tap the `Add project` button.
-2. Select a project name and tap `Continue` to proceed.
+2. Enter a project name and tap the `Continue` to proceed.
 3. On the next page, select whether you want to use Firebase Analytics or not and click the `Continue`/`Create project` to proceed.
-4. Select a Firebase analytics account if you are using the Firebase Analytics and tap on `Create project`.
+4. Select a Firebase Analytics account if you are using one and tap the `Create project`.

 After a couple of seconds, your project will be ready, and you'll be redirected to the project console.
 Your next step will be to create a Firestore database: